Effective decision making for boards of directors: Three easy steps

 First meeting: Introduction to the scope of work

 Every good movie, first date or story starts with an introduction.
-Good introductions lay out the plot for the story.
+Good introductions lay out the plot of the story.

-Similarly, first meetings cover the objective of finalizing specific tasks and determine of who or how the work will be undertaken, i.e. by staff, managers or a committee.
-Agreeing on the scope of work and establishing tentative dates for the next meetings sets up the project for success.
+Similarly, the first meetings cover the objective of finalizing specific tasks and determining who or how the work will be undertaken, i.e., by staff, managers, or a committee.
+Agreeing on the scope of work and establishing tentative dates for the next meetings sets the project for success.

 Brainstorming during this first discussion can help surface new ideas and make more effective decisions.
-Try to bring up any potential hurdles and how to overcome them so there are no surprises further down the road.
+Try to bring up any potential hurdles and how to overcome them so there are no surprises later.

 Second meeting: Review round-table and question period

-There’s nothing more frightening than being unprepared for a presentation or getting asked a bunch of questions you don’t know the answer to.
+Nothing is more frightening than being unprepared for a presentation or getting asked many questions you don’t know the answer to.

 Don’t let this be you.

-At a second meeting, the the board’s objective focuses on reviewing the progress that the committee has made on the project.
+At a second meeting, the board’s objective is to review the progress the committee has made on the project.

-Make sure to include all known information, draft options, and any remaining questions to be investigated or researched.
+Be sure to include all known information, draft options, and any remaining questions to investigate or research.
 Ask for input from directors and take notes of any questions or requests for more information.
 In other words, be prepared.
-The tentative date for final recommendations is updated if needed as well.
+The tentative date for final recommendations is also updated if needed.

 Third meeting: Final presentation and proposal